openhive-network/wax-doc/src/typescript/transaction-and-operation/index.md

 ## Operations

-**Operations** are the individual actions that can be contained within a transaction.
-Each operation corresponds to a specific action, such as transferring tokens, voting, or posting content.
+**Operations** are commands to the blockchain processing engine.
+Example operations include transferring tokens, adding text posts to the blockchain, voting for posts, voting for witnesses, etc.

-Here's a general example of different operation types:
+Here are some examples of the contents of some operations:

 - **transfer_operation**: Handles token transfers between accounts.
   - **from**: The sender's account name.